W43GVG/US-Politicians-Twitter-Dataset/README.md

 # US Politicians Twitter Dataset

  Dataset based on Twitter usernames of American politicians.
-Data extracted from Wikidata.
+Data was extracted from Wikidata with SPARQL.

  Variables :